pymor/pymor/README.md

 numerical algorithms which cannot be efficiently expressed using NumPy idioms.
 The source files of these modules (files with extension `.pyx`) have to be processed by Cython into a `.c`-file which then must be compiled into a shared object (`.so` file).
-The whole build process is handeled automatically by `setup.py`.
+The whole build process is handled automatically by `setup.py`.

 If you want to develop Cython extensions modules for pyMOR yourself, you should